 What are hotels like in Italy?
 Along with five-star hotspots, there’s a large emphasis on family-run establishments, too, such as small art deco hotels, rural farmhouses with a miniature trulli village on site and lavish Tuscan villas overlooking vineyards.
 And, while accommodation is plentiful, you’ll need to book ahead if you’re planning solo travel in Italy during peak season.

-On a group solo trip to Italy with Flash Pack, accommodation is arranged for you.
+On a group solo holiday to Italy with Flash Pack, accommodation is arranged for you.
 Typically, you’ll share a room with a fellow Flashpacker, thereby swerving the single supplement.
 But if you want your own private space, that’s fine, too.

 How to get to Italy

 The easiest way to reach Italy is by plane, with international flights to a slew of airports across the country.
 Rome and Milan each have two: Fiumicino and Ciampino for the capital, and Malpensa and Linate for the fashion hotspot.
 Most other major cities have airports receiving worldwide arrivals, too: Turin and Venice for the north, Florence and Pisa for the centre, and Naples and Bari for the south.
-If you’re traveling from Europe, trains offer a scenic and flexible alternative.
+If you’re travelling from Europe, trains offer a scenic and flexible alternative.
 It’s also possible to arrive by ferry, with sailings from Mediterranean ports in Spain, Croatia and Greece.

 How to get around Italy

 Italy has an extensive and reliable public transport network.
 High-speed trains run to all major cities, while slower regional services connect visitors with the smaller towns.
-Solo travelers on a budget also have the option of a sizable bus network.
+Solo travellers on a budget also have the option of a sizable bus network.
 In summer, there are frequent ferries crossing on the lakes, such as Como, Garda and Maggiore, and you can easily reach the many islands, like Capri, Ischia and Elba, by hydrofoil or ferry.

-Traveling to Italy on a group solo adventure with Flash Pack takes the stress out of any logistics, with all domestic travel pre-booked and included in the price, meaning you can sit back and take in the scenery.
+Travelling to Italy on a group solo adventure with Flash Pack takes the stress out of any logistics, with all domestic travel pre-booked and included in the price, meaning you can sit back and take in the scenery.

 Best time to visit Italy